Header Image 1

 All the staff at Cardinal Newman College are committed to supporting all prospective students to select the right course that will enable them to become the professional they aspire to be and all enrolled students to achieve the best they can and progress successfully.
 Within the HE teaching team and across the college we have friendly and experienced teaching and support staff who provide study, career, welfare and technical support to all our students.

-At Level 6, BA (Hons) Working with Children in Early Years and Education students are allocated a dissertation supervisor who they meet with regularly for 1:1 support throughout the academic year.
-Some students prefer to hold these meetings on Thursday mornings before the start of classes but we are flexible to fit these meetings around student’s other commitments.
+BA (Hons) Working with Children in Early Years and Education students are allocated a dissertation supervisor who they meet with regularly for 1:1 support throughout the academic year.
+Some students prefer to hold these meetings on before sessions start on Thursday mornings but we are flexible to fit these meetings around student’s other commitments.

 Our Access and Participation statement provides up to date information relating to our enrolments, student outcomes and how we support prospective and our enrolled students.